colasbd/CBDCoreDataToolKit/README.md

-## CBDCoreDataToolKit: cloning, replacing, importing  easily in CoreData (and nice misc methods)
+## Cloning, replacing, importing  made easy for CoreData

-With **CBDCoreDataToolKit**, you can clone, replace or import your NSManagedObject.
-Cloning is useful when you want to transfer new data from a NSManagedObjectContext (a `MOC`) to another one.
+With **CBDCoreDataToolKit**, you can clone, replace or import your `NSManagedObject`s.
+Cloning is useful when you want to transfer new data from a `NSManagedObjectContext` (a `MOC`) to another one.
 Importing is when you want to "integrate" some data to one `MOC` to another one.
 By integrating, I mean that the data to import _is not_ entirely new.
 Maybe there are just new links between entities, or maybe there is just a new instance of some entity with plenty of relationships with _already existing_ objects.

 One has to understand that in such a case:

  - cloning will "pull" the entire graph connected to this new object, and we will have plenty of duplicates.

- - importing is much more clever (and difficult) and will "pull" the entire graph connected to this new object **and** will merge it with the already existing graph. **Super great !!**
+ - importing is much more clever (and difficult) and will "pull" the entire graph connected to this new object **and** will merge it with the already existing graph. **This is great!**

 ### 1. Cloning objects